Using Heatmaps – Node View

 - Each node represents a team within your organisation

-- Connections (lines) show how teams relate within the organisational structure
+- Connections (lines) show how teams relate to each other - see your org structure come to life!

-- Node size, colour and positioning reflect relative results and activity
+- Node size, colour and positioning reflect relative team size, results and activity

-- Nodes update in real time as results and activity change
+- Nodes update in real-time as Huddle or Survey results and activity change

 This makes it easy to visually compare teams without scanning rows of data.